Signed zero: Comparisons

 Note: Casting to integral type will not always work, especially on two's complement systems.

 However, some programming languages may provide alternative comparison operators that do distinguish the two zeros.
 This is the case, for example, of the equals method in Java's Double wrapper class.

-In rounded values such as temperatures
+In rounded values

 Informally, one may use the notation "−0" for a negative value that was rounded to zero.
 This notation may be useful when a negative sign is significant; for example, when tabulating Celsius temperatures, where a negative sign means below freezing.